ths93/burstcoin-guides/docs/mining/plotting/windows.md

 * [XPlotter](https://github.com/Blagodarenko/XPlotter/releases)

 ### Configuration

-!!! info "Plot files"
-    There are a few things you have to understand to get a general overview of the nature of plot files.

-    Plot files consist of **nonces** which contain the cryptographic solutions you will be mining with.

-    * **1 nonce = 262144 bytes**

-    Plot file size is measured in nonces so you will have to convert the size of your dedicated disk space to nonces.
-Nonce calculators exist to make this process easier.

-    Nonces are ordered **linearly** in **sequential order**. the number they're assigned to is arbitrary but they should **never overlap** (overlapping reduces plot efficiency and triggers an error in most mining software).

-    With Xplotter, that is all the technical knowledge you need to operate the software and to create an optimized plot file.

 To execute Xplotter, it is necessary to create a run script - `run.bat`.
 This batch contains the parameters for Xplotter, e.g. where and how much to plot and the resources to consume to do so.